-Best Horizontal Carry Fixed Blade Knives – 2023 Update
+Best Horizontal Carry Knives – Continuous Update

-There are more sensible sounding reasons to scout carry a knife, or to put it in the cross-draw position.
+There are more sensible sounding reasons to scout carry a knife, or to put it in the cross-draw position on a belt.
 For us, it makes hiking a lot more pleasant because drop-carry knives tend to bounce and grate against our weirdly proportioned legs.
-But there are also tactical and plain, old EDC reasons for a horizontal carry fixed blade, so we’ve tried to keep this article separated by bushcraft/survival and tactical purposes.

 You can also find an explanation of the various positions and solutions for carrying knives like MOLLE and Tek Loks at the end of this article.